Privacy Policy (GDPR)#

 4. International Transfers#

 Our servers run in AWS Frankfurt (eu-central-1).
 If a subprocessor or recipient transfers data outside the EEA/UK, they must use an adequate mechanism (e.g., SCCs/UK IDTA or an adequacy decision) and implement appropriate safeguards.
+Where you choose to sign in with Google or GitHub, those providers may process your sign-in data outside the EEA/UK (including in the United States) under their own SCCs and supplementary safeguards described in their respective privacy notices.

 5. Security#